IAmOscar-Liu/TXOne-assignment/README.md

 I wrote some unit tests for testing the response from `OpenWeatherMap`.
 (Task 1)

-There are 2 test files, `weatherStore.test.ts` and `Weather.ts`.
+There are 2 test files, `weatherStore.test.ts` and `Weather.test.ts`.

-`weatherStore.test.ts` is for testing the state management using zustand, and `Weather.ts` is for testing the weather component with user interaction
+`weatherStore.test.ts` is for testing the state management using zustand, and `Weather.test.ts` is for testing the weather component with user interaction

 When running the test, `fakeWeatherStore.ts` is applied for testing the mock response.